popesarah/431/README.md

 **Data and code downloads** are at https://github.com/THOMASELOVE/431data.
 Click on the green **Clone or download** button, and then select **Download ZIP** to obtain a Zip file of the latest materials.

-To get started on **Working with data in R, R Studio and R Markdown** or to be reminded of how to code things, we suggest you visit https://github.com/THOMASELOVE/431/blob/master/431_2017_working-with-data-in-R.md
+To **get started with R, R Studio and R Markdown** (especially after Class 2 and before Assignment 1) take a look at https://github.com/THOMASELOVE/431/blob/master/431-getting-started-with-R.pdf

 Course homework assignments are found at https://github.com/THOMASELOVE/431homework